neuro-inc/neuro-flow/reference/batch-contexts.md

 | Property name | Type | Description |
 | :--- | :--- | :--- |
 | `tags` | `set[str]` | This context changes for each job.
 You can access this context from any job. |

+This context also allows using lists to specify multiple tags at once.

 ### `volumes` context